jenslys/autovod/README.md

 ![Releases](https://img.shields.io/github/v/release/jenslys/AutoVOD.svg)

-> **Warning**
-> Due to high usage on my public api, i will be shutting down the API on the 15th of April.
-This means if u have API_CALLS enabled, it will no longer work. if you want to keep fetching stream metadata you will have to deploy your own instance of the wrapper.
-Instructions can be found [here](#optional-additional-setup-steps).

 This script automates downloading and uploading Twitch.TV Streams to a selected upload provider. <br>
 Broadcasts are downloaded in realtime, in the best quality available.

 The script checks every minute if the selected streamer is live, if the streamer is; it immediately starts downloading and uploading the stream to YouTube.

 > **Note**
-> This does not download and upload the **offical Twitch VOD** after the stream is finished, but rather uses streamlink to record and upload the stream in realtime.
-So features like [separating differents audio track for the VOD](https://help.twitch.tv/s/article/soundtrack-audio-configuration?language=en_US) are not supported.
+> This does not download and upload the **official Twitch VOD** after the stream is finished, but rather uses streamlink to record and upload the stream in realtime.
+So features like [separating different audio track for the VOD](https://help.twitch.tv/s/article/soundtrack-audio-configuration?language=en_US) are not supported.
 If that is something you are looking for, you should check out [Twitch's manual export to YouTube feature](https://help.twitch.tv/s/article/video-on-demand?language=en_US#:~:text=your%20Video%20Producer.-,Export,-Your%20Twitch%20account).

 Current available upload options: